-The authors extend their heartfelt gratitude to the Laboratory of Computer Science and Mathematics at the University of Souk Ahras for their invaluable support.
+The authors extend their heartfelt gratitude to the Informatics and Mathematics Laboratory at the University of Souk Ahras for their invaluable support.
 We also wish to express our deep appreciation to all esteemed colleagues and professors who generously contributed their expertise, guidance, and assistance.
 Their contributions have profoundly enriched our understanding of recommendation systems and significantly enhanced the quality of this paper's revision.